-IAAP is a non-govermental organization (NGO) in Special Consultative Status with the United Nations Economic and Social Council (ECOSOC) and associated with the Department of Public Information (DPI).
+The International Association of Applied Psychology (IAAP) is a non-governmental organization (NGO) of psychologists around the world, that is accredited to the United Nations Economic and Social Council (ECOSOC) and affiliated with the Department of Global Communications (DGC).

 New York Team (from left to right): Florence Denmark,Father Wismick Jean-Charles, Judy Kuriansky, Walter Reichman, Mary O’Neill Berr